linkeddatacenter/kees/README.md

 - prov: http://www.w3.org/ns/prov#
 - void: http://rdfs.org/ns/void#
 - sd: http://www.w3.org/ns/sparql-service-description#

-Beside these, kees defines its own vocabulary
 - kees: http://linkeddata.center/kees/v1#

-## The main KEES entities

-KEES define a small set of concepts, mainly derived from existing ontologies
+The **kees:** namespace define a small set of concepts, mainly derived from existing ontologies:

-A **Knowledge Base** is a semantic system where information is described as a set of statements according with the W3C standard
+A **kees:KnowledgeBase** is a semantic system where information is described as a set of statements according with the W3C standard
 Resource Description Framework (RDF).
 A  Knowledge Base is composed by two disjoint set of statements: *TBox* and *ABox*.
 *TBox statements* describe a system in terms of controlled vocabularies.
 TBox statements sometimes associate with object-oriented classes.
 TBox statements tend to be more permanent within a knowledge base and are often grouped in "ontologies" that describe a specific